 - 3D printers for custom toy fabrication to reduce sourcing and inventory expenses

-- autonomous sleighs and robotic Santas to further optimize toy delivery and keep up with growing demand
+- autonomous drone-technology sleighs and robotic Santas to further optimize toy delivery and keep up with growing demand

 - developing an “Internet of Toys” capability to enable better collaboration among kids and self-reporting toy diagnostics